KevinWMatthews/python-generators/README.md

 ## Background

-Python generators as syntactic sugar for iterators.
+Python generators as syntactic sugar for iterators, which enable Python's `for` loop.
 These example scripts illustrate Python-level details of how this works.